JuanLara18/Actuarial-DataMined-Provisiones/README.md

 #### 1. Business Understanding

 - **Business Objective**: Define the goals and objectives to achieve from a business perspective.
-- **Situation Assessment**: Understand any factors that may influence the objective.
+- **Situation Assessment**: Understand any factors influencing the objective.
 - **Data Mining Goals Definition**: Establish criteria based on business objectives for a successful outcome.

 #### 2. Data Understanding

 - **Data Collection**: Identify and gather the necessary data sources for the project.
 - **Data Description**: Examine the collected data and describe its characteristics.
-- **Data Exploration**: Use statistics and visualizations to deeply understand the data.
+- **Data Exploration**: Use statistics and visualizations to understand the data deeply.
 - **Data Quality Verification**: Identify and correct issues in the data.

 #### 3. Data Preparation